Chilli chicken recipe using your own free range cockerels is for a tiny minority of people; but you could purchase them

 Elsewhere, perhaps, one day I'll talk about the actual act of slaughtering your cockerels; for the moment, just accept that like all new things, the first time was very difficult but thereafter it becomes easier to cut a throat.

-Horrible, eh?
-Perhaps we should all become vegetarians; that's where my roots are and it wouldn't be that difficult to return, being an avid lover of legumes for much of our protein.
+You think that's horrible, eh?
+Perhaps we should all become vegetarians; that is where my roots are and it would not be that difficult to return, being an avid lover of legumes for much of our protein.

 Having said that, I'm a committed omnivore; we need to eat and enjoy both meat and vegetables, and fruit too.
 But the chickens from the butcher are tasteless and boring, and raised in horrific circumstances.

-Our free range cage free eggs are to die for.
+Our free range eggs are to die for.

 So, you've done the deed, plunged their bodies into boiling water, taken twenty minutes to pluck the feathers and clean out the guts; your young cockerel is ready for your chilli chicken recipe.
 Start by